Follow the step by step process or choose what situation that best describes you:

 Law firms across Missouri are often in need of legal talent.
 Some of the biggest names include multi-specialty firm Brian Cave in St. Louis, multi-practice firm Blackwell Sanders Matheny Weary & Lombardi in Kansas City, multi-practice firm Thompson Coburn in St. Louis, multi-specialty firm Lathrop & Gage in Kansas City, and business services/intellectual property lawyers Armstrong Teasdale in St. Louis.

 The eleven (as of 2018) Fortune 500 companies headquartered in Missouri may employ lawyers.
-Names include mail-order prescription company Express Scripts Holding in St. Louis, chemical giant Monsanto in St. Louis, Reinsurance Group of America in Chesterfield, O’Reilly Automotive in Springfield, and utilities company Ameren in St. Louis.
+Names include mail-order prescription company Express Scripts Holding in St. Louis, chemical giant Monsanto in St. Louis, Reinsurance Group of America in Chesterfield, O’Reilly Automotive in Springfield, and utility company Ameren in St. Louis.

 Legal specialty certification